EntelectChallenge/2018-TowerDefence/starter-bots/python3/README.md

 ## Python Installation:

 	Simply download the desired version of Python and OS from https://www.python.org/downloads/
-		- 3.6.x for Python3 Bots
+		- 3.6.x for Python 3 Bots
 		- 2.7.x for Python 2 Bots

 	If you plan on using Anaconda, or any other python distribution,